coleifer/peewee/docs/peewee/models.rst

        class Meta:
            primary_key = False

-Note that :meth:`Model.save` and :meth:`Model.delete_instance` do not work on keyless models, since both require a primary key to target a specific row.
+:meth:`Model.save` and :meth:`Model.delete_instance` do not work on keyless models, since both require a primary key to target a specific row.
 Use :meth:`Model.insert`, :meth:`Model.update`, and :meth:`Model.delete` (the class-level query methods) instead.